DanGOTO100/AWS-KMS-Workshop/Working-with-CMKs.md

 -ADD

 You also have the option to display into the AWS CLI the ids and aliases of your keys with the command "**aws kms list-aliases**".
-The output will display the keys we have created and also the CMKs created by default for some of the services.
+The JSON output will display the keys we have created and its alias, along with the aws service CMKs created by default for some of the services.

 ```
 $ aws kms list-aliases

+{
+    "Aliases": [
+        {
+            "AliasArn": "arn:aws:kms:your-region:your-account:alias/FirstCMK",
+            "AliasName": "alias/FirstCMK",
+            "TargetKeyId": "your-key-id"
+        },
+        {
+            "AliasArn": "arn:aws:kms:your-region:your-account:alias/ImportedCMK",
+            "AliasName": "alias/ImportedCMK",
+            "TargetKeyId": "external-key-id"
+        },

 ```

+ ----